Is there a connection between hair washing and hair loss?

 It's super common for people to use more haircare products than recommended because of the notion that if a little is good, more must be better, right?
 Wrong.

-While the exact amount of shampoo and conditioner per hair wash will vary between each person depending on hair type (more on that below!), in general, the average person won't need more than one to two tablespoons of product.
+While the exact amount of shampoo and conditioner per hair wash will vary between each person depending on hair type (more on that below!), in general, the average person won't need more than 1-2 tablespoons of product.

 When in doubt, follow the recommendation on the bottle.

-Despite the fact that many shampoos create a lather, there really is no need to scrub until the hair is 'squeaky clean' — in fact, if the hair is clean enough to squeak, it has most likely been stripped of its natural oils.
+Although many shampoos create a lather, there is no need to scrub until the hair is 'squeaky clean' — in fact, if the hair is clean enough to squeak, it has most likely been stripped of its natural oils [6].
 Sometimes less really is more.

 Use the best products possible